-The downtown area of Busan is a convenient central area to get to any part of the city.
-Located at the junction of Metro Lines 1 and 2, people living in Seomyeon can easily commute to other areas of the city.
+The downtown area of Busan is a convenient central area with access to any part of the city.
+Located at the junction of Metro Lines 1 and 2, people living in Seomyeon will discover the commute around Busan to be easy.

 While businesses in this area don’t specifically cater to foreign patrons as much as more tourist-friendly parts of the city, the area still offers plenty of options for food and shopping.
-In particular, Jeonpo Café Street has become a trendy gathering spot full of food and drink options.
+In particular, Jeonpo Café Street has many food and drink options and has become a trendy gathering spot.

-There are many affordable apartment options available.
+There are also many affordable apartment options.
 Residents living in this area would be just one metro stop away from the Busan Citizens Park, the Dream Theater, and the Busan International Finance Center.